petros-d/docs/docs/deferrable-operators.md

 Astronomer Runtime includes a collection of Deferrable Operators available exclusively to Astronomer Cloud users.
 These are drop-in replacements for non-Deferrable Operators, meaning you only have to change the import statements in your DAGs to begin using them.

-This section contains information on each available Deferrable Operator, including example import statements.
+This section contains information on each available Deferrable Operator on Astronomer Runtime, including example import statements.

-> **Note:** When Operators in the `astronomer-operator-wrappers` are used outside of Astronomer Cloud, the package falls back to using the open source, non-deferrable versions of each Operator.
+> **Note:** When Operators in the `astronomer-operator-wrappers` are used outside of Astronomer Runtime environments, the package falls back to using the open source, non-deferrable versions of each Operator.

 ### Databricks Operators